 5.5% of candidates are given feedback that they find moderately useful from employers when notified that they were not selected; of that, a small percentage 2.6% of candidates received “specific and valuable feedback.”
 Of course, candidates were lucky to receive any feedback at all; 49% reported not receiving any feedback in the first place.
 Another 20% of those that did were provided “general or limited feedback.”

-So, by providing feedback how can it help your companies recruitment?
+So, by providing feedback on how can it help your companies recruitment?

 The Importance Of Feedback

-According to LinkedIn candidates are 4 times more likely to co applying for a job with your company in the future if you have given them constructive feedback.
+According to LinkedIn candidates are 4 times more likely to co-apply for a job with your company in the future if you have given them constructive feedback.
 Whether the candidate has been successful or unsuccessful feedback is important either way.

 Candidate Experience Best Practice